meteatamel/knative-tutorial/docs/08-helloworldeventing.md

 spec:
   topic: testing
   sink:
-    apiVersion: v1
+    # apiVersion: v1
+    apiVersion: serving.knative.dev/v1alpha1
     kind: Service
     name: event-display
 ```
 This connects the `testing` topic to `event-display` Service.
+Make sure you use the right `apiVersion` depending on whether you defined a Kubernetes or Knative service.
+In this case, we're using a Knative Service.

 Create the PullSubscription: